Returns forecasts using Taylor's (2003) Double-Seasonal Holt-Winters method.

 .
 The transformation is ignored if NULL.
 Otherwise, data transformed before model is estimated.- biasadj

 Use adjusted back-transformed mean for Box-Cox transformations.
 If transformed data is used to produce forecasts and fitted values, a regular back transformation will result in median forecasts.
-If biasadj is TRUE, an adjustment will be made to produce mean forecasts and fitted values.
+If biasadj is

 If it's specified, an existing model is applied to a new data set.